Google Docs is a Web-based word processor, spreadsheet, presentation and form application developed by Google.

 The software lets you create basic documents and spreadsheets including making bulleted lists, sorting by columns, adding tables, images, comments, formulas, changing fonts and more.

-Google Docs is amongst many cloud computing document-sharing
+Google Docs is among many cloud computing document-sharing services.

 This software is also available as an enterprise service.